DuckOfDoom/DuckOfBot/README.md

 # duckbot
-WIP: Telegram bot written in Haskell
+Telegram bot written in Haskell

+Won't work on this anymore.